Why do American Indians get so mad when you say their ancestors migrated across the Bering land bridge from Asia?

 in the past commonly ignored our religious traditions and oral history as inferior to scientific findings--

-while at the same time touting their own religious traditions as superior to science.
+while at the same time touting their own religious traditions as being more important than science.
 Is it

 any wonder that this sort of hypocrisy makes Indians angry?